opensanctions/site/_content/licensing.md

 * Public interest groups working to to advance [human rights](https://www.un.org/en/about-us/universal-declaration-of-human-rights) or the promotion of democratic governance.

 We further reserve the right to issue zero-cost licenses to other individuals and groups.
 Please [contact us](/contact/) if you'd like to use OpenSanctions but see the required licensing as a hindrance in doing so.

+### <a id="sponsor"></a> Support us by sponsorship

+Some users might prefer to sponsor the ongoing development and growth of OpenSanctions independently of the commercial licensing model.
+That's why we have enrolled in the GitHub sponsors program to accept contributions from sponsors.

+Thanks so much for considering this, it means the world to us!

+<iframe src="https://github.com/sponsors/pudo/card" title="Sponsor pudo" height="225" width="600" style="border: 0;"></iframe>